ashwnacharya/ashwnacharya.github.io/_posts/2024-01-13-progressive-overloading.markdown

 ![](/assets/2024-01-13/dr-andrew-ng.jpeg)

-<sub>I am pretty sure I picked up the 80% rule advice from one of the Coursera lectures by Dr. Andrew Ng. </sub>
+<sup>I am pretty sure I picked up the 80% rule advice from one of the Coursera lectures by Dr. Andrew Ng. </sup>

 Taking on tasks at the 80% qualification level stretches your current limits, pushing them further.
 Upon completing the task, you achieve 100% qualification, as you've just successfully accomplished it.
 It's essentially a tautology.
 Consistently following the 80% rule will lead to the benefits compounding over time.
 Compounding is very powerful but typically non-intuitive.